jeffgabriiel/jeffgabriiel/README.md

 #####
 👋 Hello!
 I'm a 24-year-old full-stack developer passionate about my profession.

-🚀 I have been working with Laravel and Vue.Js for five years using other tools such as JavaScript, TypeScript, PHPspreadsheet, MySql, NoSql, Docker, WSL, AWS, among others.
+🚀 I have been working with Laravel and Vue.Js for five years using other tools such as PHP, NodeJs, JavaScript, TypeScript, PHPspreadsheet, MySql, NoSql, Docker, WSL, AWS, among others.

 🌐 My career is marked by a continuous commitment to learning.
 The rapid evolution of the technological landscape is a constant stimulus, leading me to explore opportunities to improve my skills and open new paths.
 #####